glerner/file-rename-to-ntfs/README.md

    - Example: "AI" will always remain "AI" instead of being converted to "Ai"
    - These are recognized as complete words during filename processing

-2. **[preserved_terms]** - Phrases that should be preserved exactly as written
+2. **[preserved_terms]** - Phrases that should be preserved with their formatting
-   - Example: "Star Trek: The Next Generation" will remain unchanged
+   - Example: "Star Trek: The Next Generation" will maintain its capitalization and structure
    - These can include special characters, spaces, and punctuation
+   - NTFS-illegal characters will still be substituted with similar Unicode alternatives
-   - The renamer will keep these terms exactly as defined
+   - The renamer will preserve the overall appearance while ensuring compatibility

 ### Rules and Limitations